UNITED STATES AIR FORCE ORDERS OF BATTLE

-All U.S. Air Force organizations must be readily identifiable.
-To accomplish this, each organization has a unique designation.
+All U.S. Air Force units must be readily identifiable.
+To accomplish this, each organizations has a unique designation.
 The designation includes a number or name; a functional term describing its primary mission and an organizational type denoting its position in the Air Force organizational hierarchy.

 Number: 1